 Contributing to its top-shelf profile, this facility also was awarded a strong long-term care score, with a score of A. When nursing homes receive a score in this range in this category it generally means it has plenty of staff and is an overall good place to live on a permanent basis.
 After considering the amount of care provided by nurses aids and other staff, we next considered the nursing home's vaccination statistics.
 This nursing home vaccinated 98.68421 percent of its patients against pneumonia.
 Vaccines are critical to keeping patients healthy.
 Clearly, this place is doing something right in this area as it was able to keep its patients out of the hospital.
 Indeed, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low number.

 Does this page answer your questions about Good Samaritan Center?

-Among its many impressive grades, this facility received an excellent nursing grade.
-In fact, we gave it a grade of A in that category.
-There are several subcategories included in this area.
-Most of these datapoints reflect staffing levels.
-This particular nursing home provided 0.4 hours of nursing care per resident per day.
-Finally, we also looked at several nursing quality-based metrics and this nursing home excelled in some of these areas.
+We also wanted to emphasize the fact that this facility received an impressive grade of A- in our nursing category.
+The nursing rating weighs quite a few datapoints, but the main consideration is the level of nurse hours spent with patients.
+This nursing home averages 0.5 hours of nursing care per resident per day.
+Finally, we also assessed several nursing quality measures and this nursing home excelled in some of these areas.
 With less than five percent of its residents sustaining pressure ulcers, it performed as well as any place Florida in this category.
 This is generally a good indicator of quality nursing care.
-Pressure ulcers can frequently be avoided by offering better nursing care, such as having a policy of moving residents even once per day.
+Pressure ulcers can frequently be avoided by offering better nursing care, such as employing a system of moving residents even once per day.